jyaunches/claude_commands/implement-phase.md

 - **Review the phase** to understand scope and requirements
 - **Review how/where to write unit tests** - look for existing unit tests to modify, ways to improve/reduce number of tests with pythonic strategies, reusable modules or fixtures to keep consistency across tests
 - **Present TDD based approach to user** - Present plan for the incremental writing of the tests and actual code to complete the phase
-- **Implementation Questions**: Highlight areas that need clarification before implementation.
-Across all of these, give options and make a recommendation.
-Explain your recommendation.
 - **WAIT for user confirmation** before proceeding to implementation

 ### Step 2: Write Tests First
-- **Write comprehensive tests** covering all unit test requirements from the phase
+- **Use test specification** to write tests from the corresponding phase in the test spec file
+- **Follow test guide exactly** including existing tests to modify and new tests to create
 - **Ensure tests fail** (red phase of TDD)
 - **Commit failing tests** with descriptive commit message